 • Offers a sample schedule to let you know how it works.

 • A Bowl of Good program allows participants to order meals and have them delivered (frozen) to the recipient.
 Available in 24 of the 50 United States, primarily in the northeast, Midwest, mid-Atlantic and southeast part of the country.

 • Regularly updated blog offers recipe ideas (with pictures!)

 • Sample Registry lets you see how it works.

 • Allows you to purchase gift cards from more than two dozen different restaurants or grocery stores.
 Great if you are not local but still want to help out!

 • Offers option to “give more” by making a donation to Feed the Children charity.

 • Blog has recipes and other info.

-And for more tips on what to bring or how you can help someone in need, check out this article by Aimee at Simple Bites.
 If the job of coordinating such efforts is usually left to someone else in your circle of friends, church, school or other community group, be sure to let them know about these resources too!